 But it’s not a just a dream, it’s now a reality.
 There are at least a couple of remarkable apps available that may help you to determine a plant from your photos.

-One app that I’ve recently used is Garden Compass (Compatible with iPhone, iPad, and iPod touch and requires iOS 6.0 or later.
-This app is optimized for iPhone 5.)
+One app that I’ve recently used is Garden Compass (Requires iOS 7.0 or later.
+Compatible with iPhone, iPad, and iPod touch.)

 Here’s the way it works: